 From a pure quality point of view, I think I have made clear where my preferences lie with this ranking.
 In the context of what would be the best VPN for the Australian market, I think that many of you will heave a relieved sigh to realise that Singapore is quite close to you and the servers there perform well almost entirely across the board.

 Hence, in terms of performance, I guess Australian users are lucky, being able to opt for almost any one of the above.
-Et as I’ve mentioned, do consider other factors and whether you can live with them.
+As I’ve mentioned, do consider other factors and whether you can live with them.

 I, for one, would never opt for a service provider that sucks in customer service, for example.